David A. Gregory

-David Andrew Gregory (born August 19, 1985) is an American actor and writer.
+David Andrew Gregory is an American actor and writer.
 He portrayed Robert Ford on the soap opera One Life to Live from 2009 until the show ended in 2012.
 He wrote and produced “Powder Burns”, the scripted Western podcast starring John Wesley Shipp as a blind sheriff, which premiered on Apple Podcasts in 2015 to rave reviews and earned Gregory a Voice Arts Award in 2017.
 On TV, he was a recurring actor on The Good Fight, Insatiable, Constantine, and Deception.